 COVID-19 research has become an emerging area of focus and collaboration for LifeCourse, the Melbourne Children’s Campus and our cohorts.

-As part of the larger Melbourne Children’s response, LifeCourse is facilitating the collection of additional COVID-related data from LifeCourse cohorts to enable two key streams of research.
+As part of the larger Melbourne Children’s response, LifeCourse is facilitating the collection of additional COVID-related data from LifeCourse cohorts.

 What are the immunological factors associated with COVID-19 severity and protection for kids in the community?